gree/flare-tools/README.txt

 === SPECIFYING YOUR INDEX SERVER

-All the commands in flare-tools have common ways to specifying an index server.
+All the commands in flare-tools have common ways to specify an index server.

-If your flare index server doesn't have the defalut port (12120), you have to specify the hostname (or IP address) and the port of your index node specifically.
+If your flare index server doesn't listen to the defalut port (12120), you have to specify its hostname (or IP address) and port of your index node specifically.

 This is done by setting options, --index-server and --index-server-port.
 (other tools can also accept these two options.)

  $ flare-stats --index-server=your.index.server --index-server-port=13130

 You can also set or FLARE_INDEX_SERVER and FLARE_INDEX_SERVER_PORT environment variables.
 These variables dosen't override the index node specified by options.

  $ export FLARE_INDEX_SERVER=your.index.server
  $ export FLARE_INDEX_SERVER_PORT=13130